kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

     recipe = post_request_recipe,
 )

-# assert if the extracted field is world
+# assert if the extracted field in the response is world
 assert(response["extract.second-element-from-list-head"], "==", "world")

-# make a post request and check if the extracted field is world
+# make a post request and check if the extracted field in the response is world
 wait(post_request_recipe, "extract.second-element-from-list-head", "==", "world")
 ```